devarops/RepRes_Blog/make.md

 research (data, results, and manuscript) and their dependencies.
 Make knows how to handle the propagation of the dependencies and will only generate the results affected by your new changes.

-To use Make, you first write the instructions to obtain the componets that your manuscript depends on.
+To use Make, you first write the instructions to obtain the components that your manuscript depends on.
 Then you use Make to download the data and perform the analyzes.
 When your data changes or you modify your analyses, Make will determine which scripts to run and in what order to update the results.
-Finally, Make will import into your manuscript the updated tables, graphs and results.
+Finally, Make will import into your manuscript the updated tables, graphs, and results.

-In addition to automate the production of your manuscript, Make also serves as documentation of your source code.
+In addition to automating the production of your manuscript, Make also serves as documentation of your source code.
 With Make, the instructions on how to generate your manuscript will always be clear and up to date.
 Make is a fundamental tool for Reproducible research.